-NEW for Winter/Spring 2015: Open Enrollment Engaged Classrooms workshops in Massachusetts and Colorado.
+NEW for Summer 2015: Open Enrollment Engaged Classrooms institutes in Massachusetts and Colorado.
 Click here for more information and registration.

 Twenty percent of U.S. high school students do not graduate on time.
 Engaging Schools helped Dean Tech boost its on-time graduation rate from 28 to 40 percent in one year.

 Being suspended even once in 9th grade is associated with a twofold increase in the likelihood of dropping out.
 After one year of working with Engaging Schools, the suspension rate at Dean Tech dropped from 50 to 24 percent.

 Boredom, restlessness, and irrelevance were more often associated with dropping out of school than were academic difficulties.
 After working with Engaging Schools, school staff report “palpable energy” from the students.

 A one-percentage-point increase in a school’s average student engagement score is associated with a six-point increase in reading achievement and an eight-point increase in math achievement.

 Students who strongly agree that they have at least one teacher who makes them “feel excited about the future” and that their school is “committed to building the strengths of each student” are 30 times more likely to be engaged in their classrooms.

 African American students without disabilities are more than three times as likely as their white peers without disabilities to be expelled or suspended.